chrysocode/test-as-you-think/README.md

 What you think is what you test...
-Not yet another testing api!
+Not yet another testing API or framework!

 # Fluent testing and added value